 Energy costs a lot.
-According to Professor Ian Bitterlin, as quoted in Computer Weekly, it's the single largest line item in the data centre's total cost of ownership, comprising 20% to 60%.
-"Electricity is often the second or third highest variable operating cost for large data centre owners," Michael Kanellos writes in a February 2015 Forbes article.
-The search for sources of power that cost less, offer stable pricing and are more sustainable is driving innovation and investment in new data centre technologies.
+According to Professor Ian Bitterlin, as quoted in Computer Weekly, it’s the single largest line item in the data center’s total cost of ownership, comprising 20% to 60%.
+“Electricity is often the second or third highest variable operating cost for large data center owners,” Michael Kanellos writes in a February 2015 Forbes article.
+The search for sources of power that cost less, offer stable pricing and are more sustainable is driving innovation and investment in new data center technologies.
 Some, like solar, are coming of age.
 Other approaches are brand new.

 Green Boom Time

-For some time, installation costs discouraged companies from realizing the long term benefits of solar- and wind-powered data centres.
-Lately though, data centre providers and data centric mega-businesses like Google, Amazon, Apple and Facebook are eagerly pursuing the benefits of sustainable power sources that are not as susceptible to manipulation by local utilities and other market forces.
-Potential bottom line operational savings combine with rebates, tax credits and goodwill to make a strong business case for investmentment in sustainable data centres.
+For some time, installation costs discouraged companies from realizing the long term benefits of solar- and wind-powered data centers.
+Lately though, data center providers and data centric mega-businesses like Google, Amazon, Apple and Facebook are eagerly pursuing the benefits of sustainable power sources that are not as susceptible to manipulation by local utilities and other market forces.
+Potential bottom line operational savings combine with rebates, tax credits and goodwill to make a strong business case for investmentment in sustainable data centers.

 Heat & Compute

 The cloud goes green with distributed heating, a new win/win product model now gaining traction in Europe.
 The provider company places servers on remote premises, either in offices or private homes.
 These (OpenStack-based) servers deliver inexpensive, pay-as-you-go cloud computing for remote customers via wall mounted radiators, the people who host the servers get free heat.
 Numerous companies are developing the distributed server/heater products and one major French data center company just made a 2.5 million pound Euro bet investment in one of the leading distributed server/heater providers, betting that centralized and decentralized compute models are complementary, not mutually exclusive.